-The Suppliers Portal, launched in 2010, made it possible a global overview of the entire purchasing process, from the beginning to the purchasing event and from the signing of the contract to the payment for the service supplied.
+The Suppliers Portal, launched in 2010, allowed the purchasing process to be redefined based on business procedures increasingly geared to ethical negotiations and competitive comparisons of technical and economic characteristics in the offers submitted by suppliers and subcontractors made it possible a global overview of the entire purchasing process, from the beginning to the purchasing event and from the signing of the contract to the payment for the service supplied.

 The Portal allows the supplier to know the Organisational, Management and Control Model in accordance with Legislative Decree n.
 231/2001, the Code of Ethics and the Internal Code of Conduct of the Group and, at the same time, requires suppliers to sign the documents for acceptance.
 The Suppliers Portal has been bringing a substantial communication improvement with suppliers and an increase in the degree of transparency in the relationship.
 The application provides an online trading system: suppliers are required to register online, and, if invited to take part in a bid, they can follow all the stages of the process in a transparent manner.